-* Education edition customers can continue recording meetings until temporary recordings become available later in 2020.
-Temporary recordings will let Education customers record a meeting and share the recording within their organization for up to 30 days before the recording expires.
+* Education Fundamentals customers can continue recording meetings until temporary recordings become available in 2021.
+Temporary recordings will let Education Fundamentals customers record a meeting and share the recording within their organization for up to 30 days before the recording expires.

-As an administrator, you can allow meeting organizers and participants in the same organization to record video meetings.
+As a Google Meet administrator, you can allow meeting organizers and participants in the same organization to record video meetings.

 Before you begin: To apply the setting for certain users: Put their accounts in an organizational unit (to set by department) or put them in a configuration group (to set for users across or within departments).